aktos-io/link-with-server/on/README.md

 Scripts in these folders will be sourced upon appropriate event.

-You can safely delete every script in this folders.
-In this case, `link-with-server` will use `config.sh` and create only link_up port link.
+You can safely delete every script in this folder.
+In this case, `link-with-server` will use `$LINK_UP_SSHD_PORT` from `config.sh`.

 # Examples:

+### connect
-Example `post-create-link` script that forwards port 4008 to localhost:14008:
+Example script that forwards port 4008 to localhost:14008:

     echo_stamp "forwarding scada port: R:4008 -> L:14008 "
     ssh_socket_make_forward -L 14008:localhost:4008

-Example `disconnect` script that logs every disconnec event:

-    echo_stamp "disconnected." >> disconnect.log

-Example `pre-create-link` script that fetches link_up port setting:
+Example script that fetches link_up port setting:

+    # use ssh_id fingerprint to get the unique link up port
     public_key=$(get_public_key $SSH_KEY_FILE)
     curr_fingerprint=$(get_fingerprint $public_key)